 The total average cost of higher education now exceeds $140,000 per child at private four-year colleges.¹ That cost can exceed $70,000-$75,000 a year at select schools — a number that continues to explode.
-But there are several ways young students and their families can save to prepare for the years ahead.
+But there are several ways young students and their families can start saving for college.
 Here we introduce a few popular savings options and dig deep into the one embraced by many parents — the 529 Plan.

 Two Simple, Early Options